CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > at https://example.github.com/foobar.
 On the "Advisories" page you
 > can click on the "Report a vulnerability" button.

-It is also important that there be a *single point of contact*.
-Do not provide a list of multiple email addresses and ask that users email one or all of these addresses.
+We recommend there be a *single point of contact*.
+Do not provide a list of multiple email addresses or web pages and ask that users contact some or all of these addresses.

 Add note about also copying cpan-security on the notification if the security issue is a 0-day vulnerability or is otherwise urgent.